-Vehicle licensing (car registration)
+Vehicle licensing (rego)

-Pay your registration at selected local PostShops and you'll receive your licence label on the spot.
-Check if your local PostShop has these services by using our locator tool.
+Buy your vehicle licence at selected local NZ Post retail outlet and you'll receive your licence label on the spot.
+Check if your local NZ Post retail outlet has these services by using our locator tool.

 Licensing your vehicle

-- Your vehicle plate number, year, make and model.
+If you complete the MR1B form, you’ll need to know your vehicle plate number, year, make and model.

 Selling a vehicle